Hello there, mommy to be!

 If you had an old wound or injury, for instance, knee pain or slipped disc it is highly likely that during pregnancy these issues might sprout again and turn grave.
 Under such circumstances, physical therapy comes to rescue.
-If you have a history of slipped disc it’s essential to consult an orthopedician and take his suggestions before you proceed to enroll for physiotherapy.
+If you have a history of slipped disc it’s essential to consult an orthopedician and take his suggestions before you proceed to enrol for physiotherapy.

 4. Weak Pelvic Floor Muscles

 Physiotherapist directed pelvic floor muscle training helps to prevent urinary incontinence during pregnancy and after delivery.
 Doing pelvic floor muscle exercises (Kegels) from early pregnancy onwards helps strengthen these muscles and prepare them for a smoother birthing.
-It also reduces post-partum discomfort from perineal swelling and hemorrhoids is lessened.
+It also reduces post-partum discomfort from perineal swelling and haemorrhoids is lessened.

 It is important to understand that physical therapy is a medical treatment that involves massage, manipulation, heat medical care and exercise.
 It doesn’t embrace any sorts of medicines, drugs, and surgery which makes it an ideal approach to treat ailments throughout maternity and post birthing.
 The journey of pregnancy is the most beautiful yet challenging phase in every woman’s life.
 It’s crucial to plan wisely and choose the right antenatal care.